 Emulators are legal, but not the ROMs used along with them.
 The thing is it’s impossible to not bring up ROMs when we’re talking about emulators because they cross paths.
 Games wouldn’t be playable without emulators.
 Meanwhile, emulators are just a medium to play ROMs.
-There is no point of downloading an emulator when you have no ROM to play on that.
+There is no point in downloading an emulator when you have no ROM to play on that.
 Actually, ROMs aren’t illegal as long as you have the originals, but many don’t seem to be bothered.
-They use ROMs in a way that would be considered as copyright infringement.
+They use ROMs in a way that would be considered copyright infringement.

 How many GB games are there?